-Fallout 76 serves as a prequel to all prior games; set in 2076, it is more mid-apocalyptic than post-apocalyptic.
+Fallout 76 serves as a prequel to all prior games; set sometime between 2077 and 2102, it is more mid-apocalyptic than post-apocalyptic.

 So, in addition to players exploring a world that is more lush and living than fans are used to, vault escapees are also released into a world where nuclear missiles are still a viable threat to be fought over -- and utilized.
 By getting your hands on a full set of keys, you can launch a nuke which not only levels a settlement to the ground but creates a fallout zone ripe for looting of its rare and valuable materials.
 This is a brand new playground that Fallout players have never had access to, and it is sure to deliver.

 Building Just Got Better

 Perhaps the biggest innovation in Fallout 4 was the building system.
 No longer were the tiny trinkets you looted from the vaults and towns you explored mere junk, instead they were base elements for your construction projects.
 From defenses to protect your civilizations to the raw structures required to build an entirely new town, build mode let players unleash their inner architect and it yielded some truly stunning creations.